prantiknoor/emojih/README.md

 # Emojih 😎 v2.0

 Emojih is a simple script that is written on JavaScript.
-It simplify typing emoji.
-You don't need to search of emoji on the ui to use.
-Just remember some simlpe easy shortcut of emojis and type fluently on your inbox 😉
+It simplifies typing emoji.
+You don't need to search of emoji on the UI to use.
+Just remember some simple and easy shortcut of emojis and type fluently on your inbox 😉

 ```
 hehe; -> 😀